 Target loyal customers

 You know who’s going to have great things to say about your product?
 The person who comes into your store to buy the same moisturizer every month.
-Or the person who orders the new model headphones every time they drop on your site.
-Or the person who comes in at lunchtime once a week to try a new flavor of salad bowl.
-Your loyal customers obviously keep coming back for a reason - and they’re probably just bursting to tell everyone why they love your products.
+Or the person who orders the latest headphone model every time they visit your site.
+Or the person who comes in at lunchtime once a week to try your creative salad special.
+These are raving fans and built-in, existing opportunities.
+They just usually have to be prompted.

 Post positive reviews on social media

 Screenshot a funny five-star review and tweet it, create a slideshow of quotes from happy customers on Instagram, repost positive feedback on your business’s Facebook page - no matter how you share or repurpose this valuable feedback, you’ll draw in new customers and show your entire potential (new and returning) target market that you value their feedback.

 This is another important concept that is applicable throughout our 8 suggestions: when regularly responding to both positive and negative reviews, prospective future customers are provided with a glimpse into your values, priorities, and "style" of customer service.

 Whether we call it "trust marketing", "social proof" or "peer-to-peer", it's invaluable in terms of increasing a level of "consumer confidence" which ultimately drives conversions.
 Take it to heart and wear it on your sleeve.

 We saved the best for last, and it bears repeating.
 Respond to every review.
 Yes, even the negative ones.
 Especially the negative ones.

 Study after study has shown that customers are 71% more likely to buy from businesses that respond to their online reviews - it shows that your company is committed to customer service and addressing issues.
 Whether you train your team to respond consistently, or use a third-party review management service like Widewail - just do it!

 * Updated on 2/16/23 - Originally published on 9/21/20